Olaf Scholz: Vice Chancellor and Minister of Finance (2018–2021)

 After a lengthy period of inter-party negotiations following the 2017 federal election, during which the CDU, CSU and SPD agreed to continue in coalition, Scholz was appointed Federal Minister of Finance.
 Scholz was sworn in alongside the rest of the fourth Merkel cabinet on 14 March 2018, also taking the role of Vice Chancellor of Germany under Angela Merkel.
 Within his first months in office, Scholz became one of Germany's most popular politicians, reaching an approval rating of 50%.

 In 2019, Scholz ran for leader of the SPD, but lost to Norbert Walter-Borjans.

 In response to the COVID-19 pandemic in Germany, Scholz drafted a series of financial rescue packages for the country's economy, including a stimulus package in June 2020.
 The stimulus package included support for businesses and freelancers as well as a decision to keep factories open.
 This is often credited as having prevented mass layoffs, and the effects of the COVID-19 financial crisis on the German economy were initially relatively low.
 Scholz also oversaw the allocation of funding received from Next Generation EU, the European Union's COVID-19 recovery fund.
 90% of the available to Germany was invested into climate protection and digitization.

 At the G7 summit in June 2021, the G7 agreed on a global minimum corporate tax rate of at least 15%, which had been proposed by Scholz.
-Scholz is credited as having convinced President of the US Joe Biden to agree to the proposal, which his predecessor Donald Trump had been opposed to.
+Scholz is credited as having convinced President of the United States Joe Biden to agree to the proposal, which his predecessor Donald Trump had been opposed to.
 Also in June 2021, Scholz oversaw the Federal Central Tax Office's purchase of information regarding German citizens using Dubai for tax avoidance and evasion.

 Scholz was criticized in the context of the Wirecard scandal; serious misconduct by the Federal Financial Supervisory Authority (BaFin), which is under the responsibility of the Federal Ministry of Finance, is alleged to have contributed to the longevity of the fraudulent business.
 During Scholz's time in office, the Ministry of Finance was one of the subjects of parliamentary inquiry into the scandal, but Scholz has denied any personal responsibility.
 Having vowed to strengthen financial market supervision, he replaced BaFin president Felix Hufeld.